The British School At Rome

 The Residency will be awarded to an applicant who:

-• Has displayed a high level of achievement and dedication in their practice,
+• Demonstrates a record of artistic achievement and dedication to their practice;

-• In the opinion of the judges would benefit artistically and professionally from the residency at this stage of their career.
+• In the opinion of the judges would benefit artistically and professionally from the residency at this stage of their career, with preference given to people who have not previously received a NAS Residency.

 Application Materials